Rohan-cod/rtfd.io/docs/qltool.md

 `qltool` has three available commands:
 - `run`: to emulate a program binary
 - `code`: to execute a shellcode excerpt
+- `qltui`: to show terminal user interface for qltool
 - `examples`: to emit usage examples

 ## Run Options